duncbind/portfolio/finalprojectpt2.md

 |     4| Embellish text segments that include data that does not warrant an entire chart. |

+The next phase will be working to implement these changes before the deadline.
+Stay tuned until next week!

 ## [Back to Portfolio](https://duncbind.github.io/portfolio/)